joysmith/Express-by-Robert_Bunch/04 Section Express 101/Notes/README.md

    ](https://expressjs.com/en/4x/api.html#express.static "expressjs")

 ```
-app comes with a use method
+app comes with a use method to mount middlewares
 use takes 1 arg (right now):
 1. the middleware you want to run
 app.use(express.static('public'))